MasuRii/IT342-G3-AudioScholar/README.md

 # TEAM MEMBERS:

-# Member 1
-NAME: Math Lee L. Biacolo

-COURSE & YEAR: BSIT-3

-Hello!
-I'm Math Lee L. Biacolo, a BSIT-3 student from Minglanilla.
-I'm enthusiastic about this course and fascinated by the ever-evolving world of IT, from its established systems to the latest innovations.
-Outside of academics, I enjoy spending time on personal coding projects, organization, and gaming/movies.
-My long-term interests lie in internet security and video game development.

 # Member 2
 NAME: Terence John N. Duterte

 COURSE & YEAR: BSIT-3

-Hello!goiansgoiagnioagoaingaofasfasfa
+Hi, I'm Terence John N. Duterte, a 3rd-year BSIT student at Cebu Institute of Technology - University.
+I'm passionate about technology and always eager to learn new things in the field of IT.
+In my free time, I enjoy watching TV series, which helps me relax and unwind after coding sessions.
+Looking forward to connecting and learning more!"